jameswexler1/mednotes/content/notes/StaphAureus.md

 ---
-title: "Pathophysiology of Staphylococcus Aureus"
+title: "Pathophysiology of Staphylococcus aureus"
 date: 2025-08-28T00:35:40+02:00
 draft: false
 description: "Complete explanation of the pathophysiology of S. aureus"